Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Interfaces using pointers or references/README.md

-Demonstration of usage of Interfaces using pointers or references in CODESYS 3
+Demonstrates the usage of Interfaces using pointers and/or references in CODESYS 3